AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 Records with discriminants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In basic terms, records with discriminants are records that include parameters
+In basic terms, records with discriminants are records that include "parameters"
-in its type definition.
+in their type definitions.
 This allows for adding more flexibility to the type
 definition.
 In the section about :ref:`pointers <Pointers>`, we've seen this
 example: